rudylattae/compare/README.rst

 When you install the package, you get the **"expect"** starter, a simple function that allows you to compare two values and fail if the outcome does not meet your expectation.
-This starter has extensible matchers that enable you to describe the expected outcome using a pythonic BDD manner.
+This starter has extensible matchers that enable you to describe the expected outcome in a pythonic BDD manner.

 Compare shines brightest when you are crafting executable specifications for your software.
 It helps you maintain your flow of thought without succumbing to test-focused non-pythonic distrations like "self.assertEqual(s)...", "self.assertTrue", etc.

-Here is a trivial example of the clarity you gain when you employ the "expect" construct in your specs.
+Here is a trivial example of the readability you gain when you employ the "expect" construct in your specs.

 `> cat hello.py`::